7 Tips for a Quick Insurance Product Launch

 3) Choose an Open Solution

 To be open towards customers, your underwriting software must be open and connectable.
 For ensuring seamless data flow, MGAs have to integrate their product to other systems like accounting or third-party reporting.
-On the other hand, open solutions are really easy to integrate into other systems via various APIs – just like Insly.
+When the solution is closed or very specifically customised, its implementation requires many development hours and can be a challenge.
+On the other hand, open solutions are really easy to integrate into other systems via APIs – just like Insly.

 4) Define Platform Users

-Understand who are the players using your platform.
+Understand who is using your platform.
 It’s an important criterion when MGAs choose insurance software, since providers take different approaches.
 The most common players, which Insly platform can also accommodate, are:

 - insurance company underwriter who sometimes wants to be part of MGA’s system, especially for complex cases, getting notifications, giving approvals, etc.;